Skip to main content

 Steps Involved in Creating a Photo Story

-The creation of a compelling photo feature is rarely a product of serendipity; it requires a disciplined, systematic approach.
+The creation of a compelling photo feature is rarely a product of chance; it requires a disciplined, systematic approach.
 The methodology can be broadly categorized into three distinct phases: Pre-production, Production, and Post-production.

 Pre-production (Conceptualisation)